Edward5hen/containers-ansible/README.md

 - Ansible / ansible-core is necessary in your main (local) node.
 - Podman is necessary in your worker (beaker) node(s).
-  - If your worker (beaker) nodes are RHEL-7, please use subscription-manager to book related repos based on different platforms.
+  - If worker (beaker) nodes are RHEL-7, book related repos based on different platforms.
 - Add above worker nodes hostname / ip to `inventory` file.

 ## Known Issue